wannabeOG/ExpertNet-Pytorch/README.md

 ------------------------------
 Training a model on a given task takes place using the **`generate_models.py`** file.
 Simply execute the following lines to begin the training process

-Execute the following lines of code (along with the necessary arguments) to generate to generate the expert models for the 4 tasks
+Execute the following lines of code (along with the necessary arguments) to generate to generate the expert models for the 4 tasks.
+Make sure you have donwnloaded the datasets used in these experiments.
+The steps are detailed [here][12].
+If you are using this to test it out on your own datasets, make sure that you make the necessary changes in the **`generate_models.py`** and **`test_models.py`** with regards to the number of tasks being used in the experiment [here][] and [here][]

 ```sh
 python3 generate_models.py